 There is no submission fee for the submission of manuscripts to the publisher.
 But article processing charges are required for manuscripts that are considered for publication in J Rhinol.
-These fees cover some of the costs of publication as well as open access online editions in the journal website The charged fee is 66,000 KRW for all manuscripts written in Korean/English language.
+These fees cover some of the costs of publication as well as open access online editions in the journal website The charged fee is 60 USD (66,000 Korean Won) per article.

 Feedback after publication

 If the authors or readers find any errors present in the manuscript as written, or any contents information that should be revised, these changes can be requested from the Editorial Board.
 The Editorial Board may consider erratum, corrigendum, or a retraction.
 If there are any revisions to the article, there will be a CrossMark description to announce the final draft.
 If there is a reader’s opinion on the published article with the form of Letter to the Editor, it will be forwarded to the authors for subsequent review.
 The authors are able to reply to the reader’s letter.
 The letter to the editor and the author’s reply may be also published.